 Clinic-Based Physician Application Instructions and Requirements

-2. Driver’s License or state-issued identification card (issued within the 50 United States or the District of Columbia) of the provider who is signing the form.
+Driver’s License or state-issued identification card (issued within the 50 United States or the District of Columbia) of the provider who is signing the application.
 The signature must be that of the physician applicant.

-4. Federal Employer Identification Number (FEIN) or Individual Taxpayer Identification Number (ITIN) verification of the physician applicant, if a social security number is not used, by submitting a current Internal Revenue Service (IRS) generated document.
+Federal Employer Identification Number (FEIN) or Individual Taxpayer Identification Number (ITIN) verification of the physician applicant, if a social security number is not used, by submitting a current Internal Revenue Service (IRS) generated document.
 The only acceptable documents include an IRS-generated Letter 147-C, IRS-generated Form 941 (Employer’s Quarterly Federal Tax Return), IRS-generated Form 8109-C (Deposit Coupon), or IRS-generated Form SS-4 (only the official Confirmation Notification of FEIN/ITIN assignment).
-Note: The legal name of the applicant or provider on all forms must exactly match the name on the IRS-generated document; and the applicant/provider must be an owner or officer of the entity listed on the IRS document.
-For further information, please contact the IRS at (800) 829-4933 or www.irs.gov.
+Note: The legal name of the applicant or provider on the application must exactly match the name on the IRS-generated document; and the applicant/provider must be an owner or officer of the entity listed on the IRS document.
+For further information, please visit the IRS or call them at (800) 829-4933.

 Fictitious Name Permit (FNP) issued by the Medical Board of California or the Osteopathic Medical Board of California, if using a fictitious name for your medical practice, as defined by the Board.
-Note: The business name of the applicant or provider on all forms, all local business licenses/permits, and the FNP must exactly match.
+Note: The business name of the applicant or provider on the application, all local business licenses/permits, and the FNP must exactly match.